 1. All water sports are free.

-All water sports, even snorkeling, wind surfing, and water tricycles (yes, that’s a thing) are included at this all-inclusive family Caribbean resort.
+All water sports, even snorkeling, windsurfing, and water tricycles (yes, that’s a thing) are included at this all-inclusive family Caribbean resort.
 The equipment needed for these water sports is included too, as well as any instruction that is needed.
-Look for other complimentary extras like hospitality boat cruises that are offered at different times during the week.
+Look for other complementary extras like hospitality boat cruises that are offered at different times during the week.
 (And yes, they are included too!)

 2. Kids camp is for babies, too.